daisyfbk/k8ntext/README.md

  All the plots presented in the paper can be generated using these scripts.

+### Querying functionality

+The querying functionality described in the paper has not been ported to the new clustering algorithm yet.
+It will be added in a future release.
+For the moment, it can be used by using the files in the `trash` directory, which contains the old implementation of the clusterizer/visualizer.
+The code is not maintained and might not work with the current version of the project.

 ### Explainability with Trustee

 K8NTEXT now supports model explainability using the [Trustee framework](https://trusteeml.github.io/).
 Trustee extracts decision tree explanations from black-box ML models, providing interpretable insights into model behavior.